mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: Clinicians can see a table of all patients with their latest measurements

-:white_large_square: Clinicians can view a patient dashboard showing history of patient measurements and alerts
+:heavy_check_mark: Clinicians can view a patient dashboard showing history of patient measurements and alerts

 :heavy_check_mark: Clinicians can set thresholds to detect abnormal measurements for each patient

-:white_large_square: Abnormal readings will generate an alert for clinicians to review
+:heavy_check_mark: Abnormal readings will generate an alert for clinicians to review

 :white_large_square: Clinicians will be notified via email when an alert is generated